 Companies which do not have sufficient EU allowances to cover their emissions have to buy EUAs from companies that are not using all of their emission rights.
-The current price of 1 tonne is approximately 15 Euros before tax.
 The EU commission estimates that more than 3 billion EUAs were traded in 2008.
 According to the German Emissions Trading Authority 3,83 billion EUAs were traded in 2013.

 If a company needs more emissions allowances than it received and does not buy new ones on the market, it is penalised with a fine of 100 Euros per tonne.

 In the 2nd trading period, National Allocation Plans (NAPS) for each country distributed at least 90% of certificates free of charge to companies, the remaining certificates were sold at auctions.